STEM Investors Have Opportunity to Lead Stem, Inc. f/k/a Star Peak Energy Transition Corp. Securities Fraud Lawsuit

-LOS ANGELES, June 9, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (NYSE: STEM).
+LOS ANGELES, June 13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (NYSE: STEM).

 Class Period: March 4, 2021 – February 16, 2023